nebular/Portron/README.md

 network, screen resolution, sound, microphone, keyboard layout ... as well as an option to install the system persistently to the Hard Disk, SD-Card or the same USB Key.

+But the star feature is the one that the bootable system does not include: The bloat.
+The system is designed to be unobtrusive, even transparent.
+Besides the UI of the Wizards that are launched to change settings, configure network or install the application, there's nothing else but your application full-screen, without any borders, distractions or possiblity to interact with the underlying OS.

+A typical flow of your electron app launched on a computer from power-on would be:

+    * The splash screen YOU provide
+    * Your application, fullscreen.

+    nothing else.

 <h2>How to use PorTron?</h2>

 <li>clone PorTron-builder in eg. /opt/portron and run the installation script for